AdaCore/training_material/courses/ada_essentials/070_subprograms/04-null_procedures.rst

   * :ada:`Two.Print` basically does nothing (because of line 7)
   * If line 7 is commented out, :ada:`Two.Print` would go to line 4

-* Used as a placeholder to get your code to build
+* Used as a placeholder to get code to build

   .. code:: Ada
     :font-size: footnotesize